[the true fungi]

-Use the submenu to explore the different taxonomic levels for fungi: Phylum > Class > Order > Family > Genus > Species.
+Use the menu to explore the different taxonomic levels for fungi: Phylum > Class > Order > Family > Genus > Species.
 If you are looking for a particular genus or species, or other taxon (such as a family), you can use the search box above.

 Kingdom Fungi, the true fungi, comprises the mushrooms, rusts, smuts, sac fungi, yeasts, molds, and also groups of microscopic fungi.
 Many mushrooms are found in the Phylum Basidiomycota while morels, cup fungi, and most lichens belong to the Phylum Ascomycota.
 There are nine or more phyla (divisions), subphyla (subdivisions), and odd clades of microscopic fungi.
 Their higher classification is still in flux.

 The fungus-like organisms that are not included in Kingdom Fungi are the slime molds (Mycetozoa) and the water molds (Oomycetes).
-Mycologists are not in agreement whether the members of the
+Mycologists were not in agreement whether the members of the